Switzerland: Bringing about lasting change in the countries where we operate, in order to eradicate extreme poverty.

 For more information: EchappeeVerte@fxb.org

-The "Respiration" project was born out of a collaboration between the Maurice Machoud Foundation (FMM) and FXB Switzerland, to offer a place of respite, away from everyday difficulties, to women going through trying life situations.
+The “Respiration” project was launched as a collaboration between the Maurice Machoud Foundation (FMM) and FXB Switzerland to provide a place of respite, away from the hardships of daily life, for women facing difficult life circumstances.
+It was launched in 2025 and has now been completed.

-It is open to women in precarious situations, particularly those on welfare or victims of physical, psychological or economic violence, for whom a safe space can represent an essential step in their reconstruction, as well as to isolated senior women, often deprived of family or social support, facing boredom and loneliness.
-Mothers who are alone or in difficulty can take part with their children, offering them a rare opportunity to share a moment of serenity and strengthen family ties.
+It was designed for women in vulnerable situations, particularly those receiving social assistance or who are victims of physical, psychological, or economic abuse, for whom a safe space can be a crucial step in their recovery, as well as for isolated older women, who often lack family or social support and face boredom and loneliness.
+Single mothers or mothers in difficult circumstances could participate with their children, offering them a rare opportunity to share a moment of peace and to strengthen family bonds.

 Life's journey